Richard Hillary: Second World War

 Hillary was called up to the Royal Air Force in October 1939 and in July 1940, having completed his training, he was posted to B Flight, No. 603 Squadron RAF, located at RAF Montrose, flying Spitfires.
 The Squadron moved south to RAF Hornchurch on 27 August 1940 and immediately saw combat.
 In one week of combat Hillary personally claimed five Bf 109s shot down, claimed two more probably destroyed and one damaged.

 Hillary wrote about his first experience in a Supermarine Spitfire in The Last Enemy:

 On 3 September 1940 he had just made his fifth "kill" when he was shot down by a Messerschmitt Bf 109 flown by Hauptmann Helmuth Bode of II./JG 26:

 Unable to bail out of the flaming aircraft immediately, Hillary sustained extensive burns to his face and hands.
 Before it crashed he fell out of the stricken Spitfire unconscious.
 Regaining his senses whilst falling through space, he deployed a parachute and landed in the North Sea, where he was subsequently rescued by lifeboat Lord Southborough (ON 688) from the Margate Station.

 Hillary was taken for medical treatment to the Royal Masonic Hospital, Hammersmith, London; and afterwards, under the direction of the surgeon Archibald McIndoe, to the Queen Victoria Hospital, East Grinstead, in Sussex.
 He endured three months of repeated surgery in an attempt to repair the damage to his hands and face, and went on to become one of the best known members of McIndoe's "Guinea Pig Club".
 He wrote an account of his experiences, published in 1942 under the title Falling Through Space in the United States, and as The Last Enemy in Great Britain.

 In 1941, Hillary persuaded the British authorities to send him to America to rally support for Britain's war effort.
 While in the United States, he spoke on the radio, had a love affair with the actress Merle Oberon, and drafted much of The Last Enemy.

 Hillary managed to bluff his way back into a flying position even though, as was noted in the officers' mess, he could barely handle a knife and fork.
-He returned to service with No 54 Operational Training Unit at RAF Charterhall after recovering from his injuries, for a conversion course to pilot night fighter aircraft.
+He returned to service with No 54 Operational Training Unit at RAF Charterhall near Berwick-upon-Tweed after recovering from his injuries, for a conversion course to pilot night fighter aircraft.